Land reclamation in Hong Kong: Hong Kong-Zhuhai-Macau Bridge (2009–2018)

-The bridge project involved the creation of four islands, including one in Hong Kong.
+The project involved the creation of four artificial islands, including one in Hong Kong.

-Tung Chung New Town Extension (2017–2023)
+Tung Chung New Town Extension (2017–2025)

-Currently under construction, an expansion of Tung Chung on the north shore of Lantau island.
+Currently under construction, it is an eastern expansion of Tung Chung on the north shore of Lantau Island.

 Hong Kong International Airport Third Runway (2016–2024)

+Aerial view of Hong Kong International Airport during the reclamation work of the Third Runway.

-The third runway and the extension of Terminal 2 in the Hong Kong International Airport is built on reclaimed land.
+The third runway, and the extension of Terminal 2, in Hong Kong International Airport is built on reclaimed land.

 Lantau Tomorrow Vision (planned)

-In October 2018, a development project was announced with the intention of creating 1700 hectares of land in the form of new islands off the east coast of Lantau, to house an estimated 1.1 million people.
-The project has an estimated cost of HK$500 billion.
+In October 2018, a development project was announced with the intention of creating 1,700 hectares (4,200 acres) of land in the form of new islands off the east coast of Lantau, to house an estimated 1.1 million people.
+The project is expected to cost HK$500 billion.

 Issues

 Much reclamation has taken place in prime locations on the waterfront on both sides of Victoria Harbour.
-This has raised environmental issues of the protection of the harbour which was once the source of prosperity of Hong Kong, traffic congestion in the Central district, as well as the collusion of the Hong Kong Government with the real estate developers in the territory.
+This has raised issues concerning the protection of the harbour – which was once the source of Hong Kong's prosperity – traffic congestion in the Central district, as well as the collusion of the Hong Kong Government with real estate developers in the territory.
+However, land reclamation has been part of an ongoing scarcity of land in Hong Kong.
+The new towns developed upon the reclaimed land have seen private developers acquiring agricultural land and impacting the rural population.

 Environmental legislation

 Hong Kong legislators passed the Protection of the Harbour Ordinance in 1996 in an effort to safeguard the increasingly threatened Victoria Harbour against encroaching land development.
-In a judicial review in January 2004, the Court of Final Appeal stipulated an "overriding public need" test which the government must adhere in order to carry out reclamation at Victoria Harbour.
+In a judicial review in January 2004, the Court of Final Appeal stipulated an "overriding public need" test which the government must adhere to in order to carry out further land reclamation projects in Victoria Harbour.